scenic-contrib/scenic-widget-contrib/README.md

 # Scenic widget contrib

-This repo is intended as a "melting-pot" for experimental widgets, used by Scenic applications.
+This repo is intended as a "melting-pot" for experimental widgets, used by Scenic applications - kind of like a communal workbench.
 If you are developing a Scenic app, clone this repo and include it as a local dependency, then as you develop new components, start putting them inside this library - not only will developing your Scenic components this way mean they are nicely de-coupled from your application logic, it makes them easier to share & be improved upon by the broader community.

 ## How to import `scenic-widget-contrib` components